Trade/other name(s): Clolar

 How does this drug work?

 Clofarabine belongs to the general group of chemotherapy drugs known as anti-metabolites.
 It prevents cells from making DNA and RNA, which stops the growth of cancer cells.

 Before taking this medicine

 - If you are allergic to anything, including medicines, dyes, additives, or foods.

 - If you have any medical conditions such as kidney disease, liver disease (including hepatitis), heart disease, congestive heart failure, diabetes, gout, or infections.
 These conditions may require that your medicine dose, regimen, or timing be changed.

 - If you are pregnant, trying to get pregnant, or if there is any chance of pregnancy.
-This drug may cause birth defects if either the male or female is taking it at the time of conception or during pregnancy.
+See “Precautions”.
 Check with your doctor about what kinds of birth control can be used with this medicine.